gigwegbe/function-calling-for-sensors-at-the-edge/README.md

 ![IoT Simulator Setup](./assets/iot-simulator.png)

-## Agent services and Flask Intergration App.
-To run the agent, make sure you have followed the following steps:
-- Clone the repository and make sure your working directory is `llm`
-- make sure you have python `3.11` and above installed.
-- create a python virtual environment using this `python3.11 -m venv myenv`
-- activate the virtual environment - `source myenv/bin/activate`
-- Install the requirements using this `pip install -r requirements.txt`
-- To run the Agent: using this `chainlit run sensor_chat.py -w --port 8000`
-- To run the Flask Intergration App(which embeds the chainlit chat interface on the Thingboard): using this `python3 app.py`

 ## Agent Services & Flask Integration App

 Follow the steps below to run the agent services and the Flask integration app: